 The Republic of Columbia is located in the northwest of South America with parts of its territories in Central America.
-Colombia borders several countries including Nicaragua, Venezuela, Panama, Brazil, Peru, and Ecuador.
+Colombia borders several countries including Panama (northwest), Venezuela (northeast), Brazil (southeast), Peru (south), and Ecuador (southwest).
 Colombia’s territory also include part of Amazon forest, coastline for both the Pacific Ocean and the Caribbean, and tropical grassland.
 Colombia, with a population of 48 million people, is Latin America’s third most populated country, according to the 2015 census.
 Most of the Colombians inhabit the areas around the Andean Highlands and also along the Caribbean coast.

 The Municipality of Medellin is the second-largest city and the capital of Antioquia, Colombia.
 The city is located in the Aburra Valley and was founded on November 2, 1675, by the queen consort Mariana of Australia.
 Medellin was subsequently named the capital of the Department of Antioquia in 1826.
 The city was once the most violent in the world.
 However, the crime rate and poverty have significantly reduced thanks to the past innovative city mayors.
 The Metropolitan area of Medellin has over 3.7 million inhabitants.
 The city is the second largest Colombian economic contributor accounting for 11% of the country’s GDP.
 The city is also a significant region because of the academic institutions like universities and schools, health services, flower growing, trade, science, and festivals.
 In 2013, Medellin was ranked as the most innovative city in the world by the Urban Land Institute.